-Chain Lakes Trail is a 14.5 mile lightly trafficked out and back trail located near Oakhurst, CA that features a lake and is rated as moderate.
+Chain Lakes Trail is a 14.5 mile lightly trafficked out and back trail located near Oakhurst, California that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.

 This is one of my favorite pack trips.
 The trail is long and steep in places, but that's what makes it so great.
 There is not much traffic and you'll hardly ever see another soul.
 So, if you are looking for a trip to get away from it all with amazing scenery and good fishing this is your trail.